CameronCarroll/day/readme.md

     # Note 'vim' can be changed to any editor atop day.rb file.
     day.rb my_new_task vim

-Copyright 2015 - Cameron Carroll
+Copyright 2024 - Cam Carroll

 License: MIT